Italian cruiser Liguria: Service history

+In early 1895, Liguria was sent to South American waters.
+During a visit to Pernambuco, Brazil, members of her crew got into a fight with Brazilian soldiers, though the incident was resolved without further escalation and the ship moved to Rio de Janeiro in April.
+One man from the ship contracted Yellow fever and died while Liguria was en route from Rio de Janeiro to Argentina.
+The ship was quarantined there for eight days.
+While in Argentina, three men died and another two contracted cholera or small pox.
+In October, the ship departed for home by way of Cape Verde.

 In 1902–1903, Liguria was in the main Italian fleet; while in their normal peacetime training routine, the ships of the main fleet were kept in commission for exercises for seven months of the year.
 For the remaining five months, they were kept in a partial state of readiness with reduced crews.
 From 1903 to 1905, under the command of the Duke of the Abruzzi, Liguria circumnavigated the world on a diplomatic and scientific tour.
 Leaving La Spezia on 29 August 1903, she crossed the Atlantic to New Orleans before stops in Havana, Trinidad and Buenos Aires.
 She then went up the Pacific coast to San Francisco before making a crossing southeasterly crossing to Hawaii, Tahiti, New Zealand and Australia.
 From Australia she turned north to visit China before turning south again for stops in Bangkok, Singapore and Java.
 She crossed the Indian Ocean, stopping in Madras and Massawa before returning via the Suez Canal to La Spezia on 18 April 1905.
 The ship had stopped in 114 ports and crossed the equator six times.

 In late 1906, the ship took part in experiments with coaling while underway.
 She towed the collier at a speed of 12 kn while coal was transferred via the towing cable.
 An average of 60 MT of coal was transferred per hour during the test.
 Starting in 1908, Liguria was modified to operate an observation balloon.
 This service, which lasted until 1911, involved towing a "draken" balloon—invented by the Germans August von Parseval and Rudolf von Sigsfeld—to spot naval mines for the fleet.

 At the outbreak of the Italo-Turkish War in September 1911, Liguria was stationed in Italian Eritrea with four other cruisers.
 She was transferred to the Mediterranean Sea, and on 18 October she joined the escort for a troop convoy headed to Benghazi.
 The convoy was heavily protected against a possible Ottoman attack; the escort comprised the four pre-dreadnought battleships, two other cruisers, and five destroyers.
 The Italian fleet bombarded the city the next morning after the Ottoman garrison refused to surrender.
 During the bombardment, parties from the ships and the infantry from the troopships went ashore.
 The Italians quickly forced the Ottomans to withdraw into the city by evening.
 After a short siege, the Ottoman forces withdrew on 29 October, leaving the city to the Italians.